pretix/pretix-docs/docs/guides/check-in/custom.md

  - [date and time tolerances](#date-and-time-tolerances)

 The following sections will guide you through those steps in detail.
+If you have already understood the basic operation of the custom check-in rule editor, refer to the [Applications](#applications) section.
+That section covers examples for many common use cases.

 ### Adding a simple condition